MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **add**
 `
-add(a: Vector3, b: Vector3): Vector
+static add(a: Vector3, b: Vector3): Vector
 `

 Returns the addition of these vectors.